puppetlabs-toy-chest/puppetlabs-azure/README.md

 ```

 To successfully enable `Premium_LRS`, you **must** select a premium-capable VM size such as `Standard_DS1_v2`.
 Regular HDD backed VMs can be created by using `Standard_LRS`.

 #### Boot/guest diagnostics

 The Azure portal provides switches to enable _boot_diagnostics_ and _guest diagnostics_.
 Both switches require access to a storage account to dump the diagnostic data.

 The switch behaves differently depending what is activated:

-* Boot diagnostics - Configures the VM `diagnosticsProfile` setting to write out boot diagnostics .
+* Boot diagnostics - Configures the VM `diagnosticsProfile` setting to write out boot diagnostics.
 If required, manually enable using the portal.
 Since boot diagnostics only apply at boot time, their most useful for interactive debugging when a VM is having a problems booting.
 If required, boot diagnostics can be enabled through the Azure portal.
 * Guest diagnostics - Configures an extension to capture live diagnostic output.
 This needs to be _different_ depending on the selected guest OS and is enabled by supplying the appropriate data to the `extensions` parameter.

 #### Managed Disks